How Estrogen Works

 - 4-Methylbenzylidene camphor known as 4-MBC (sunscreen lotions)

 - Erythrosine, FD&C Red No. 3, (food dye)

-- Bisphenol A (found in polycarbonate plastic and epoxy resin)
+- Bisphenol A known as BPA (found in polycarbonate plastic and epoxy resin)

 - Ethinylestradiol (combined oral contraceptive pill, this is released into the environment as a xenoestrogen through the urine and feces of women who use this contraception)